National Staff: The Changemakers

 A great example of a change-maker is Rujira Turawon.
 As the Aftercare Manager for Thailand, Rujira works with locals on the ground as well as department executives at the International Office.
 Rujira’s bubbly personality is contagious to all who are lucky to have encounters with her.
 She is a beautiful woman of God and her love for Jesus is evident in every aspect of her work.
 “When I am having to deal with some of the girls in our care, I have to remind myself that I don’t know what has happened in their past, and the situations that they have come from,” she says.
 “I think to myself, ‘Calm down, and see’.
 I start to say to myself, ‘Rujira, you have to look at people like Jesus.
 Think about people like Jesus would’.
 Then I try to treat people as Jesus would.
 I try to be kind, loving, and faithful to them.
 When I started to do this, I started to see everything change.”

-“So I keep praying for these girls asking God, ‘I believe that we cannot do these things by ourselves but only by Your love.
+So I keep praying for these girls asking God, ‘I believe that we cannot do these things by ourselves but only by Your love.
 Your love can change these girls’.
-I understand that only love can change these girls, not money or anything else, only love.”
+I understand that only love can change these girls, not money or anything else, only love.

 Another national staff member, Ya War, currently works in Pastoral Care and understands the importance of connection more than most.
 “When I was growing up, I was raised in a Children Home.
-Here, was the beginning of my passion to work with an organisation like Child Rescue because I have experienced what it’s like to live in a Children Home,” she says.
+Here, was the beginning of my passion to work with an organization like Destiny Rescue because I have experienced what it’s like to live in a Children Home,” she says.
 “I’m very passionate to work with and support the girls and kids in the Children Home as I can relate to some of their experiences they have gone through and I can help and support them.”
 Ya is a shining example of national who wants to strengthen the lives and livelihoods of the community she serves and the country as a whole.

 The call to fight the injustice of sex trafficking is being answered by many passionate, driven and skilled nationals who have taken it upon themselves to right the wrongs happening on their home soil.
 Worapong Kasimkhiri, a national Outside Caseworker, reflected back on a visit he made that left an impression on him when he first started in his role.
 “When I met [the rescue girls] families, I saw how some of them were very poor and my heart went out to them.
 I know if I can work in this job, then I will be able to help many families and many girls because I believe that my job can make families and kids’ lives better,” he says.

-Through committed and passionate individuals like Rujira, Ya and Worapong, both national and international staff, we can ensure that our approach in the fight against sex trafficking is constantly being improved, lessons are being learned and programmes are being adjusted to meet the needs of the children we rescue.
+Through committed and passionate individuals like Rujira, Ya and Worapong, both national and international staff, we can ensure that our approach in the fight against sex trafficking is constantly being improved, lessons are being learned and programs are being adjusted to meet the needs of the children we rescue.
 In this respect, the role of national staff is fundamental in planning, conducting and updating our approach.
 We take into account the strong links between national staff and their communities when it comes to project sustainability based on local knowledge.

 Whether we are tackling the problem on a global stage, or on the ground, the change we desire lies not with a blanket approach, but with an informed, passionate and proactive people who are relational in their approach.
 From here, if we were to see communities across the world equipped with knowledge and tools to be able to stand together against exploitation, we will see a change in the tide that will bring an end to sex trafficking.